department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/contact-information/bad-address-indicator/uat/conversation-guide.md

 **Task goal: Make sure the participant can easily CONFIRM a mailing address.**

 - Ok, we'll imagine that you came to this page and found this alert, but when you checked your mailing address you didn't find any errors - everything was correct.
-- First of all, could you select the question with the dotted line to view more about what to do if your address is correct?
-- Ok, go ahead and close that.
-- Next, I’ll have you confirm that your address is correct.
+- So I’ll have you confirm that your address is correct.
 - Go ahead and select edit.
 - And without changing anything, select Update.

 #### UAT
-- [ ] **UAT TASK:** Confirm the FAQ dropdown functions as expected.
 - [ ] **UAT TASK:** Confirm the address can be confirmed and saved without an error message.
 - [ ] **UAT TASK:** Confirm the success message appears when an address is confirmed.
 - [ ] **UAT TASK:** Confirm the BAI alert disappears when an address is confirmed.